Recap

 Post-Game Quotes

-Texas Head Coach Steve Sarkisian emphasized accurately that his team ignored the outside noise and focused on playing their brand of football in a hostile environment, securing a win that matters deeply to the University of Texas.
+Texas Head Coach Steve Sarkisian emphasized accurately that his team ignored the outside noise and focused on playing their brand of football in a high-stakes environment, securing a win that matters deeply to the University of Texas.

 Looking Ahead